abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase2_app_iam/lab-steps-phase-2.md

   <img src="images/DMZ_Ping_IAM.png">
 </p>

+---
 # IAM Installation
 Here, I will be using Keycloak as an IAM solution for this environment.
 The steps for download and installation are described [here](https://www.keycloak.org/getting-started/getting-started-zip).

+## Keycloak
+Keycloak is a powerful open-source Identity and Access Management (IAM) solution that centralizes authentication and authorization across an enterprise network, providing a single source of truth for user roles and permissions.
+By consolidating access control, organizations can easily make changes to roles and permissions that propagate across all integrated applications, ensuring consistent security policies while reducing administrative overhead.
+It offers robust security features such as Single Sign-On (SSO), Multi-Factor Authentication (MFA), and centralized session management, while supporting industry-standard protocols like OpenID Connect, OAuth 2.0, and SAML 2.0 for seamless interoperability.
+Keycloak integrates smoothly with enterprise systems, including LDAP, Active Directory, and third-party identity providers, and its extensibility allows for custom authentication flows and identity brokering.

+For our project's use, we will define users and roles, and these roles will be used in our app.
+Instead of managing users directly in our app (e.g., create a table for users), all credentials and roles are stored and dealt with in the IAM.
+In our app, we only communicate with the IAM to verify the user and their allowed actions.

 ## Downloading and Running Keycloak